amelsoumia/Operating-Systems-Technical-Journal/phase2.md

 <br>

 ## Performance Testing Plan
 I will be testing the Server VM’s performance remotely using the Desktop VM to connect via SSH through a Host-Only network.
-Therefore, the tests will take place in the CLI using tools such as nmon to monitor CPU, RAM, I/O and network performance under different workloads targeting each subsystem.
+Therefore, the tests will take place in the CLI using tools such as *nmon* to monitor CPU, RAM, I/O and network performance under different workloads targeting each subsystem.

-I will primarily use nmon to test my system, as it displays all the necessary performance metrics in one place, making documentation cleaner and more accurate.
-In addition, to get deeper information from different perspectives about each individual subsystem, tools like mpstat, htop, iotop, iostat and vmstat can be used.
-This also helps validate the results obtained from nmon.
+I will primarily use *nmon* to test my system, as it displays all the necessary performance metrics in one place, making documentation cleaner and more accurate.
+In addition, to get deeper information from different perspectives about each individual subsystem, tools like *mpstat*, *htop*, *iotop*, *iostat* and *vmstat* can be used.
+This also helps validate the results obtained from *nmon*.

 ## Security Configuration Checklist
 <table>